ramp-eu/JS2SF/docs/getting-started.md

 # START TESTING

 ### OCB and server
-Firt thing to do is to get the OCB running as described in the docker section.
+First thing to do is to get the OCB running as described in the docker section.
 Also cratedb and quantumleap should be running after following these steps.

 ### Grafana
-Install grafana on the server and load the three json files uploaded tot the ramp platform
+Install grafana on the server and load the three json files uploaded tot the ramp platform.

 ### Factory side
 For testing the setup there are two options:

 #### Test at optidrive (online)
-- We do it together using the virtual robots at Optidrive (using remote connections and using the VTT server).
+We do it together using the virtual robots at Optidrive (using remote connections and using the VTT server).
 For this we have to fix a date.
+You will have control of all data flows and can take the time you need to invest what has been done.

 #### Test without virtual robot
 The test is done independly from our virtual robots.
 In my opinion it is too complex to make a virtual robot and its hmi working at your site.
 So for this option i provide some functions (written in c sharp, but convertable to json).